 This is where we at Metta come in.
 As a friend of ours said recently, we are a “small but mighty” group of people with a burning passion to develop for ourselves and others an ever deeper understanding of the potential and power of nonviolence.
 We work with students, educators, activists, the media and military personnel from around the world who see, however far off in the future, a vision of healing, respect, justice and compassion based on a much higher image of the human being and the meaning of life.

 We welcome the opportunity to work with you in building a more nonviolent world.

 Michael Nagler, Founder and President

-See our Mission Statement, and read how our work makes impact.
+See our Mission Statement, and read how our work makes an impact.